sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

 Update: This work has been accepted at IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021!
 It was carried out under the supervision of Professor [Amlan Chakrabarti](https://sites.google.com/caluniv.ac.in/amlanc-org/), Department of AKCSIT, University of Calcutta.

+*Paper will be available at IEEE Xplore library soon.

 ## Setup:-

 A. Clone the repository first.